gopi-suvanam/scribbler-website/tutorials/index.md

 description: How to use Scribbler to make awesome JavaScript Notebooks
 show_in_menu: true
 ---
+## JavaScript Tutorial for Beginners
+<a href="https://scribbler.live/learn/javascript-tutorial-beginners/" target="_blank">JavaScript Tutoral for Beginners</a>
+- Learn JavaScript in 10 Easy Lessons
+- Use the notebooks to see live code and experiment
+- Go through hands on examples

 ## Introduction
 <iframe  src="https://www.youtube.com/embed/jlR_EGqaeqw?modestbranding=1"
     title="Scribbler.live Introduction" frameborder="0" allow="web-share" allowfullscreen